damianjwilliams/BLE_BME_DHT/README.md

 I used a Mac running Python 3.9.

 Install the BLE client [bleak](https://github.com/hbldh/bleak) and other required Python packages.
+[Pyqtgraph does not support asyncio](https://github.com/hbldh/bleak/issues/264) by default but you can use [qasync](https://github.com/CabbageDevelopment/qasync) to creates a new eventloop that does support Qt.
+Thanks to [eyllanesc's answer](https://stackoverflow.com/questions/67172127/real-time-plotting-of-ble-data-using-bleak-and-pyqtgraph-packages) on Stack Overflow

 Determine ESP32 address.
 It is a different process for Macs and PCs.
 For Macs, run ```discover.py``` from ```bleak/examples``` and the address will be listed in the terminal window next to the ESP32DHT (which is the names assigned in the ESP32 code).
 In this case : ```6C9F597F-3452-4AAB-806B-D2558588D50D```.